 I have to say, that this year, my daughter LOVED all the presents she was given and has been playing with them lots.
 Some have come from my shop (regularly, relatives will ask me what they can buy my children from my shop for their birthdays) while quite a few have been purchased elsewhere.
 I realise that all little girls are different and what one enjoys another will hate, so please don’t take this blog as ‘gospel’ but instead, I hope it is a launch pad for you and that it will spark an idea in your mind of what you could give the special little girl in your life!

 It appears that most of my daughter’s aunts and uncles spent around €20 on her gifts and her grandparents spent a little more.
-These gifts included a Lottie Doll and some accessories, Melissa and Doug Decorate your own jewellery boxes (I will write a blog about these later this month, so keep an eye on my site, if you want to see photos of how much she enjoyed doing these!), a Princess nighty (which she refuses to wear to bed and wears out and about instead!), a tutu, a little battery operated dog that barks and walks, some jewellery, money to purchase a new pair of runners for starting Montessori and a height chart wall sticker.
+These gifts included a Lottie Doll and some accessories, Melissa and Doug Decorate your own jewellery boxes (I will write a blog about these later this month, so keep an eye on my site, if you want to see photos of how much she enjoyed doing these!), a Princess nighty (which she refuses to wear to bed and wears out and about instead!), a tutu, a wand, a little battery operated dog that barks and walks, some jewellery, money to purchase a new pair of runners for starting Montessori and a height chart wall sticker.

 Friends, who came to her party, spent between €10-€15 euros on her gift.
 They included a Julia Donaldson book (If you aren’t familiar with Julia Donaldson, she’s well worth a google search on!
 Her books are AMAZING.
 The stories are funny and are told in rhyme so that after a couple of reads, your child will be finishing the sentences as you read the story.
 The illustrations are also really lovely and eye catching for children.
 Probably her most famous book is the Gruffalo), a Jewellery Box, Jolly Holidays Board Game and a dress-up dress.